-The inherent {\em locality} of the graph reconstruction that is implied by Theorems~\ref{theor:weak},~\ref{theor:strong} and~\ref{theor:uni}, suggests that the whole network can be reconstructed through a {\em sequence of tomographic experiments that considers only small patches} of the overall network~\cite{tomo2,tomo_dsw}.
-This sequential scheme is of great interest over large networks, where one could be eventually able to cover all nodes, but not simultaneously.
-For example, for various types of constraints (i.e., computation, accessibility) it might be largely unpractical to measure all signals from the network.
-Nevertheless, integrating the partial results coming from each patch examined in a single probe, we can eventually estimate the entire graph.
+The results in Table~\ref{tab:summary} show that, under appropriate conditions, it is possible to estimate a subgraph by probing only the nodes in that subgraph, i.e., {\em locally}.
+This suggests that the entire network can be reconstructed through a {\em sequence of learning experiments that consider only small patches} of the overall network~\cite{tomo2,tomo_dsw}.
+This sequential scheme is of great interest over large networks, where one could eventually cover all nodes, but not simultaneously.
+For example, for various types of constraints (i.e., computation, accessibility) it might be impractical to measure all signals from the network.
+Nevertheless, by integrating the partial results coming from each patch, we can eventually estimate the entire graph.